SyedHuzaifa007/Chat-App-UI/README.md

 # Chat-App-UI
-This is the chat app UI made with Flutter.
+This is a chat app UI made with Flutter.